Chronic care management (CCM) and Behavioral Health Management are Medicare program that reimburses clinical teams for care services each month.

 Care plans must be maintained electronically and accessible for your care team.
 In addition, you need to be able to share care plans electronically with external care teams.

-The patient must be allowed to communicate with the CCM provider and care team via phone and other secure, asynchronous methods (e.g., email, portal, secure messaging, etc.).
+The patient must be allowed to communicate with the CCM and BHI provider and care team via phone and other secure, asynchronous methods (e.g., email, portal, secure messaging, etc.).

 Patients are responsible for standard Medicare cost sharing, which equates to ~20% of reimbursements (with no supplement).